-D&B's purpose for engaging in the transactions is to offer its shareholders what it believes to be the best opportunity currently available to maximize the value of their common stock, as further described under "Background of the Merger."
-D&B is undertaking the merger at this time for the reasons considered by the special committee and outlined under "Special Factors --Background of the Merger."
+D&B's purpose for engaging in the transactions is to offer its shareholders what it believes to be the best opportunity currently available to maximize the value of their common stock, as further described under "--Background of the Merger""--Alternatives Considered" and "D&B's Reasons for the Merger" D&B is undertaking the merger at this time for the reasons considered by the special committee and outlined under "--Background of the Merger."

-The continuing shareholders are pursuing this transaction at this time in order to provide D&B with the ability to fund its future anticipated growth and for the other reasons described under "Special Factors -- Background of the Merger."
-The reason D&B and the continuing shareholders structured the acquisition as a merger is to effect a prompt and orderly transfer of ownership of D&B from its current shareholders to Investcorp (on behalf of its affiliates) and to provide D&B shareholders with cash for their shares.
+The continuing shareholders are pursuing this transaction at this time in order to provide D&B with the ability to fund its future anticipated growth and for the other reasons described under "--Recommendation of the Special Committee and D&B's Board of Directors; Fairness of the Merger."
+The reason D&B and the continuing shareholders structured the acquisition as a merger is to effect a prompt and orderly transfer of ownership of D&B from its current shareholders to Investcorp D&B Holdings and to provide D&B shareholders with cash for their shares.